 2.1 By Decision 611 (Rev. Council 2020), the 2019 session of Council decided that the theme for WTPF-21 is as set out in para 1.1.3.

-Some experts were of the opinion that this theme, as decided by Council 2019, comprises two components – a high-level theme (i.e. “Policies for mobilizing new and emerging telecommunications/ICTs for sustainable development”) and sub-themes (i.e. the paragraph that follows the high-level theme).
-As a result, they stated that the high-level theme is broad enough to encompass discussions on the subthemes and more, and therefore, the Forum should focus on the high-level theme and not delve into the various sub-themes as individual topics.
-Other experts expressed the opinion that Council 2019 has decided on a comprehensive theme for WTPF-21, that the text in its entirety, as set out in Decision 611 (Rev. Council 2020), is meant to be the focus of discussions at the Forum, and that, as a result, WTPF-21 can explore any aspect of the theme.

 2.2 This theme has the potential to contribute to sustainable development for achieving the SDGs, within the WSIS framework.
 As the world sees breakthroughs in technologies and trends transforming the global digital economy, it must address issues across diverse sectors such as health, education, employment, environment, transportation, agriculture, nutrition, disability, youth empowerment, social inclusion, gender equality and poverty reduction.
 2.3 Realizing this potential depends on several factors including fostering an enabling policy environment that promotes investment and innovation through competition, capacity building, transparency, flexibility and the active participation of all relevant stakeholders.
 Promoting innovation and investment, including by removing barriers, is essential to enable the global transition to the digital economy.